cpatsonakis/js-mutual-auth-ecies/README.md

   "tag": "RH+dXUTYfGDTj+sctNJQjbVi9cXRpXE62elWPpB4iAA="
 }
 ```
-A descriptive overview of the fields of an encrypted envelope object (assuming the default configuration options) is as follows:
+A succinct overview of the fields of an encrypted envelope object is as follows:
-1. `to_ecdh`: The receiver's ECDH public key in encoded form.
+1. `to_ecdh`: The receiver's ECDH public key.
-1. `r`: The encoded ECDHE public key.
+1. `r`: The ECDHE public key.
-1. `ct`: The encoded ciphertext.
+1. `ct`: The ciphertext.
-1. `iv`: The initialization vector of the symmetric cipher in encoded form.
+1. `iv`: The initialization vector of the symmetric cipher.
-1. `tag`: The output of the KMAC function in encoded form.
+1. `tag`: The output of the KMAC function.
 <br>

 >### decrypt(receiverECDHPrivateKey, encEnvelope)
 - #### **Description:** The decryption function of this ECIES implementation.
-- #### **receiverECDHPrivateKey**: The private key that corresponds to the one encoded in the `to_ecdh` field of the input encrypted envelope.
+- #### **receiverECDHPrivateKey**:  The receiver's ECDH private key that corresponds to the one encoded in the to_ecdh field of the input encrypted envelope.
 - #### **encEnvelope**: An encrypted envelope object as is output by the `encrypt()` function.
 - #### **Returns**:  The decrypted message as a Buffer.